 Personal Skills

-Being part of a team means keeping track of responsibilities.
+Being a team player means keeping track of responsibilities.
 Properly recording tasks and organizing them into priorities is essential for doing one’s part.

 Time Management

 Closely related to planning is the issue of time management.
 This goes beyond putting tasks into a schedule.
-Ensuring that the task is completed on time must take into account competing activities, the length of time required to complete the job, and coordinating with the efforts of others.
+Ensuring that the task is completed on time must take into account competing activities, the length of time required to complete the job, and coordinating with the efforts of other team members.
 In addition, employees must be able to eliminate distractions, which is a significant challenge.

 Creative Thinking